Abdiweli Sheikh Ahmed: Personal life

-English, and Italian fluently, and also has a good command of French.

 Ahmed is married and has children.

 Education

 Ahmed earned a degree in economics from the Somali National University (SNU) in Mogadishu.
 He later studied at Algonquin College in Ottawa, Ontario, where he received a diploma in computer programming.
 Ahmed subsequently matriculated to the University of Ottawa, where he earned an M.A. in economics.
 He pursued doctoral studies in international trade and development at the same institution.

-Ahmed also holds several professional diplomas from U.S. and other government agencies, including a diploma in project management from the United States Department of Agriculture (USDA), a diploma in project planning and appraisal from SIDAM, and a diploma in animal health management from the USDA and the Animal and Plant Health Inspection Service (APHIS).
+Ahmed also holds several professional diplomas, including a diploma in project management from the United States Department of Agriculture (USDA), a diploma in project planning and appraisal from SIDAM, and a diploma in animal health management from the USDA and the Animal and Plant Health Inspection Service (APHIS).

 Early career

 Ahmed has worked with various specialized agencies, including: Economic Commission for Africa (ECA), ECOWAS, Organization of Islamic Cooperation (OIC), Intergovernmental Authority on Development (IGAD), African Development Bank (AfDB), Gulf Cooperation Council (GCC), Asian Development Bank (ADB), Global Dry land Alliance Initiative, Inter Agency Donor Group (IADG), OPEC, and Arab Funds for Development (Saudi Fund, Kuwait Fund, Qatar Foundation).
 Additionally, he has undertaken many international work and diplomatic missions.

-From 1984 to 1990, Ahmed served as the Director-General of the Livestock Marketing and Health Agency in Mogadishu.
+From 1984 to 1990, Ahmed served as the director-general of the Livestock Marketing and Health Agency in Mogadishu.

 Between 1991 and 1998, he was the chief executive officer at MISK Enterprises, a livestock exporting firm with offices in Djibouti, Sana'a, and Nairobi.

 Ahmed worked as an International Development and Trade Economics Analyst at the Bank of Canada and at the University of Ottawa from 1998 to 2003.

 From 2003 to 2006, he was a Program Manager at the African Union's Inter-African Bureau for Animal Resources (IBAR) – Red Sea Livestock Trade Commission.

 Ahmed subsequently acted as a Senior Livestock and Pastoralism Advisor to the Common Market for Eastern and Southern Africa (COMESA) in Lusaka between 2007 and 2009.

 From 2010 to 2013, Ahmed served as a Senior Agriculture and Rural Development Officer for the Islamic Development Bank in Jeddah.
 He was part of the organization's Department of Agriculture and Livestock Development.

 Ahmed does not have a previous political background.